bimdata/python-api-client/docs/CollaborationApi.md

     model_source = "UPLOAD" # str | Define the model.source field if the upload is a Model (IFC, PDF, DWG...)  * `UPLOAD` - UPLOAD * `SPLIT` - SPLIT * `MERGE` - MERGE * `EXPORT` - EXPORT * `OPTIMIZED` - OPTIMIZED (optional)
     ifc_source = "UPLOAD" # str | DEPRECATED: Use 'model_source' instead.
 Define the model.source field if the upload is a Model (IFC, PDF, DWG...)  * `UPLOAD` - UPLOAD * `SPLIT` - SPLIT * `MERGE` - MERGE * `EXPORT` - EXPORT * `OPTIMIZED` - OPTIMIZED (optional)
     successor_of = 1 # int | Old document version to replace.
 Only for create (optional)
+    process_hint = "PHOTOSPHERE" # str | Provide a info about the document in order to customize the way it is processed.  * `PHOTOSPHERE` - PHOTOSPHERE (optional) if omitted the server will use the default value of "PHOTOSPHERE"

     # example passing only required values which don't have defaults set
     try: